Vicki Nantz Films.com

 What if you had to choose between love and your country?

-U.S. immigration law permits a heterosexual citizen to sponsor a foreign spouse for permanent residency.
-The discriminatory "Defense of Marriage Act" prohibits the U.S. government from recognizing a same-sex union or marriage, even if that relationship is recognized by an individual state or foreign nation.
-Over 40,000 same-sex, binational couples in America are forced to choose between love and country.
+Prior to June 2013, U.S. immigration law permited only heterosexual citizens to sponsor a foreign spouse for permanent residency.
+The discriminatory "Defense of Marriage Act" prohibited the U.S. government from recognizing a same-sex union or marriage, even if that relationship was recognized by an individual state or foreign nation.
+Over 40,000 same-sex, binational couples in America were forced to choose between love and country.
 Eric and Absalon, legally married and madly in love, faced that unfair choice.
 (NTSC/27 min/2009)

 Central Florida Film Festival (winner) / Global Peace Film Festival / Tampa Int'l Gay & Lesbian Film Festival